Avery Johnson: Palm Beach Stingrays (1988)

 Johnson spent the summer of 1988 with the Palm Beach Stingrays of the United States Basketball League.
-In 43 games, Johnson averaged 1.6 points and 1.7 assists as a reserve.
 Johnson also played in six playoff games for the Stingrays.

-Various NBA teams (1989–1994)
+Various NBA teams (1988–1994)

+After the Stingrays, Johnson signed with the Seattle SuperSonics for the 1988–89 season.
+In 43 games, Johnson averaged 1.6 points and 1.7 assists as a reserve.
 In the 1989–90 season, Johnson played 53 games with 10 starts for the Seattle SuperSonics.
-He made 18 assists on January 5, 1990 against the Miami Heat.
+He made 18 assists on January 5, 1990, against the Miami Heat.

 On October 24, 1990, the SuperSonics traded Johnson to the Denver Nuggets for a conditional pick in the 1997 NBA draft.
 After playing 21 games, Johnson was waived from the Nuggets in December before signing with the San Antonio Spurs on January 17, 1991.
 Johnson played 47 games with seven starts for the Spurs and averaged 9.4 points, 2.1 rebounds, and 5.4 assists.

 In the beginning of the 1991–92 season, Johnson played 20 games and averaged 5.0 points and 6.8 assists for the Spurs before being waived in December.
 On January 10, 1992, Johnson signed the first of several 10-day contracts with the Houston Rockets that preceded a longer-term contract.
 Johnson scored a then-career-high 22 points against the Minnesota Timberwolves on January 28.

 Signed as an unrestricted free agent, Johnson returned to the Spurs on November 19, 1992.
 Promoted to starter, Johnson averaged 8.7 points, 1.9 rebounds, and 7.5 assists and improved his field goal percentage to .502 in 75 games.
 In the playoffs, Johnson averaged 8.2 points and 8.1 assists.

-Johnson signed with the Golden State Warriors on October 25, 1993 and was named team captain just nine days into his signing.
+Johnson signed with the Golden State Warriors on October 25, 1993, and was named team captain just nine days into his signing.
 Starting 70 of 82 games, Johnson reached a new career high 10.9 points per game along with 5.3 assists per game.

 San Antonio Spurs (1994–2001)

-Johnson is best known for his time with the Spurs from 1994 to 2001, and particularly his integral role on the 1998–99 Spurs team that won the NBA championship against the New York Knicks.
-Most notably, Johnson made the go-ahead, championship-clinching shot in Game 5 on a jumper with 47 seconds remaining in the game.
+Johnson was with the Spurs from 1994 to 2001, and played an integral role on the 1998–99 Spurs team that won the NBA championship against the New York Knicks.
+Johnson made the go-ahead, championship-clinching shot in Game 5 on a jumper with 47 seconds remaining in the game.
 The Spurs retired Johnson's number 6 on December 22, 2007.
 He was also inducted into the San Antonio Sports Hall of Fame on February 20, 2009.